technoayan7/CareerHorizon/README.md

 # Full Stack Job Portal with React JS, Tailwind CSS, Supabase, Clerk, Shadcn UI 🔥🔥

-# Hirrd React App
+# CareerHorizon

-Hirrd React App is a powerful and user-friendly job portal platform designed to connect job seekers with recruiters.
+CareerHorizon React App is a powerful and user-friendly job portal platform designed to connect job seekers with recruiters.
 The app enables candidates to search, apply, and save jobs, while recruiters can post, update, and delete job listings.
-Built with modern technologies, Hirrd ensures a seamless experience for both parties.
+Built with modern technologies, CareerHorizon ensures a seamless experience for both parties.

 ## Features